jjenks713/liri-node-app/README.md

   * The album that the song is from

-movie-this "Movie-Name" (if no movie name is put in it will default to "Mr Nobody"
+node liri.js movie-this "Movie-Name" (if no movie name is put in it will default to "Mr Nobody"

 This will search OMBD for info on movie input;
    * Title of the movie.